Pelzer, South Carolina: History

-At least one of the "Dare Stones" purported to tell the story of the lost colonists of Roanoke was found on a hillside across the Saluda River from the town of Pelzer.
-This stone found in Pelzer has not been proven to be authentic.

 Geography

 Pelzer is located in Anderson County, beside the Saluda River.
 On the town's western border is the town of West Pelzer, and the town of Williamston is 2 mi to the south.
 Anderson, the county seat, is 17 mi to the southwest, and the center of Greenville is 17 mi to the north.

 According to the United States Census Bureau, the town has a total area of 0.5 sqkm, all land.